salama/object-machine/object/parfait/methods.md

 ## Methods

-As we have seen in the previous chapter, the object machines objects contain, as their instance variables, binary data and methods.
-Off course, in an object oriented system, the distinction is not so great, as methods are represented as objects too.
+As we have seen in the previous chapter, that the object machines objects contain, as their instance variables, binary data and methods.
+Off course, in an object oriented system, the distinction is not so great, as methods are represented as objects too., but still, only methods are callable.

-From a programs perspective the Method object is quite opaque and it is mostly the name that is interesting.
+From a application programers perspective the Method object is quite opaque and it is mostly the name that is interesting.
 Methods are callable and that is what matters.
 But for the machine the structure is essential to the working of the machine.
 And how methods actually provide the callable functionality is the topic of the rest of this chapter.